What Is a Health Insurance Claim?

 blueCheck icon

-There are three main types of health insurance claims: direct billing (cashless) claims, reimbursement claims and pre-authorization claims; each catering to different situations and payment methods.
+Three main types of health insurance claims work in different ways: direct billing claims, reimbursement claims and pre-authorization claims.

 blueCheck icon